pal-ayaya/palia-leaks/index.md

 ⠀

----

-⠀

 ### Elderwood map

 The zone has now undergone two different reworks since it was originally conceived.
-Current version is about 60% the size of the original idea, and some areas are missing.
+Current version is about 60% the size of [the original idea](#az2-is-elderwoods), and some areas are missing.

 [![Elderwood map!](./files/189/elderwood-map.png)](./files/189/elderwood-map.png)